Kdeshun/cst391/week1/Activity1 Express API/README.md

 ![Delete Album](./screenshots/08-delete-album.png)

 **Description:**
-Deletes an album by its ID.
-The response confirms the deletion.
+This endpoint allows you to delete an album from the database using its ID.
+Upon successful deletion, the response will confirm the operation.

 ---